andrewhead/StackSkim/eval/e39/README.md

     cd <server-directory> && ./rundevserver

-Start the server logger to capture all regions automatically extracted. regions.txv will store all the regions that the Tutorons extract
+Start the server logger to capture all regions automatically extracted. regions.tsv will store all the regions that the Tutorons extract

     ./server_logger.py <server-directory>/.regions.log > regions.tsv

-Visit all of the test pages:
+Visit all of the test pages one by one by running:

     ./openall.sh

 For each page, find an explainable region that should be detected.
-Select the full text with your mouse.
+Select the full text of an explainable region with your mouse.
 A selector to the text and its range in that selector will be copied to the clipboard as TSV, with the following columns:

 * index of starting character
 * index of ending character